calvinmetcalf/SQLdown/README.md

 ## Setup

 To get around the fact that postgres does not feature upserts instead of a simple table with 2 columns, `key` and `value` with `key` being the primary and unique key, instead we have a more complex setup with 3 columns `id`, `key` and `value` with `id` being an auto-incremented integer.
-When we do gets we query for the value with the given key which has the highest id.
+When we `get` we query for the value with the given key which has the highest id.

 This could lead to much excess data if you were to update the same key a bunch so it's set to periodically (by default every 25 puts) clean up any entries that aren't the max id for a given key.